ecophysviz-lab/DiveDB/README.md

 This project uses Docker to facilitate a consistent development and production environment.
 Docker allows you to package applications and their dependencies into a container, which can then be run on any system that has Docker installed.
 This helps in avoiding issues related to environment setup and dependency management.
 For more information on getting started with Docker, visit [Docker's official getting started guide](https://docs.docker.com/get-started/).

-## Where to Store Your Data Lake

-The data lake can be stored in a container on a remote server or locally.
-The path to the data lake is stored in the `.env` file as `CONTAINER_DELTA_LAKE_PATH`.

-To store the data lake on a remote server, set the `CONTAINER_DELTA_LAKE_PATH` to the S3 connection string for the server.
-You'll also need to provide the following environment variables:
-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
-- AWS_REGION
-- AWS_ENDPOINT_URL

-To store the data lake locally, set the `CONTAINER_DELTA_LAKE_PATH` to the path to the Delta Lake in the local file system.

 ## Getting Started

 To create a local analysis environment, follow these steps: